microsoft/SynapseML/website/docs/examples/responsible_ai/Interpretability - Explanation Dashboard.md

 ---
-title: Interpretability - Tabular SHAP explainer
+title: Interpretability - Explanation Dashboard
 hide_title: true
 status: stable
 ---
-## Interpretability - Tabular SHAP explainer
+## Interpretability - Explanation Dashboard

-In this example, we use Kernel SHAP to explain a tabular classification model built from the Adults Census dataset.
+In this example, similar to the "Interpretability - Tabular SHAP explainer" notebook, we use Kernel SHAP to explain a tabular classification model built from the Adults Census dataset and then visualize the explanation in the ExplanationDashboard from https://github.com/microsoft/responsible-ai-widgets.

 First we import the packages and define some UDFs we will need later.